Increased adoption of AI can add USD 500-600 billion to GDP by 2035: NITI report | Technology

 ''At the same time, India must nurture frontier innovation, from Al-enabled drug discovery to software-defined vehicles, building the next engines of growth.

-The path to 8 per cent growth runs through decisive Al adoption and innovation, he added.
+The path to 8 per cent growth runs through decisive AI adoption and innovation, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)